-Annabel Manning’s " Swash" images materialized during COVID after daily experiences of the ebb and flow of sedimentary exchange on Sachuest Beach, as described by Walt Whitman on a different waterfront:
+Annabel Manning’s " Swash" images materialized from daily experiences of the ebb and flow of

 “Miles walking, the sound of breaking waves the other side of me” with